Routine and Comprehensive Eye Examinations

 - Test of ability to change focus easily from near to far, and vice versa.

-Additional tests for young children includes:
+Additional tests for young children include:

 - Check for indications of crossed eyes.